shantek/ShulkerPacks-Continued/README.md

 This also works in chests (GUIs can be blacklisted with their inventory name in the config)

 ### Permissions:
-shulkerpacks.use (lets the player use shulker packs)
+shantek.shulkerpacks.use (lets the player use shulker packs)

 ### Config:
 ```